MSUTeam/MSU/MSU-Documentation.md

 3. `onPayForItemAction( _skill, _items )`

 ### Defining a skill's item action order
 The `ItemActionOrder` parameter of a skill defines the priority in which a skill is consumed for changing the AP cost of an item action.
-The possible values are defined in a table `this.Const.ItemActionOrder` and can be expanded.
-A skill's order can then be defined during the `create()` function by an expression such as `this.m.ItemActionOrder = this.Const.ItemActionOrder.First`.
+The possible values are defined in a table `::Const.ItemActionOrder` and can be expanded.
+A skill's order can then be defined during the `create()` function by an expression such as `this.m.ItemActionOrder = ::Const.ItemActionOrder.First`.

-By default all skills are assigned `this.m.ItemActionOrder = this.Const.ItemActionOrder.Any`.
+By default all skills are assigned `this.m.ItemActionOrder = ::Const.ItemActionOrder.Any`.

 ### Allowing a skill to change an item action's Action Point cost
 `getItemActionCost( _items )`